-CCPA is coming, whether your business is ready or not.
+CCPA is here, whether your business is ready or not.

 California Consumer Privacy Act, or CCPA, is one of the most far-reaching consumer data privacy laws in the country.
 The California Legislature passed the law in 2018 in response to a series of high-profile data breaches, as well as an overall increase in global cyber security threats.

 Part of a new wave of consumer privacy legislation at home and abroad, the CCPA law introduces sweeping changes to the world of data privacy protection.

 “It’s a changing landscape,” says Don Thompson, co-founder and CEO of Capital Network Solutions.
 “California is definitely at the forefront of it.”

 The law radically changes the ways that for-profit businesses must deal with their data.
-But is your business ready?
+California became the first state to pass a data breach notification law in 2003, and CCPA takes those consumer protections even further.
+But is your business ready for CCPA?

 When does CCPA take effect?

-CCPA took effect on Jun.
-28, 2018, the day that outgoing California Gov. Jerry Brown signed it into law.
-However, the data privacy and breach notification requirements do not go into effect until Jan.
+CCPA technically took effect on June 28, 2018, the day that outgoing California Gov. Jerry Brown signed it into law.
+However, the data privacy and breach notification requirements did not go into effect until Jan.
 1, 2020.

 Regulations will get finalized in the first half of 2020.
 The California Attorney General can’t enforce any actions under the law until July 1, 2020, at the earliest.